sergidelacruz/economic-crisis-prediction-ml/README.md

-This project is based on a group project developed during a data science bootcamp.

-This repository contains my own extended and improved version of the analysis.

----
 # 🌍 World Crisis Predictor

 In an era marked by multiple crises and uncertainty, historical country data can provide valuable insights for anticipating potential future crises.